-Collocations are occasions where different pairs of instruments observe approximately the same airmass at approximately the same time (e.g. Holl et al., 2010).
-We calculate collocations between each pair of instruments, i.e. three sets in total: PEARL-FTS-

-5 ACE-FTS, PEARL-FTS-TANSO-FTS, and ACE-FTS-TANSO-FTS.
+Collocations are occasions where different pairs of instruments observe approximately the same air mass at approximately the same time (e.g. Holl et al., 2010).
+We calculate collocations between each pair of instruments; i.e. three sets in total: PEARL-FTS-ACE-FTS, PEARL-FTS-TANSO-FTS, and ACE-FTS-TANSO-FTS.
 A suitable collocation time and distance (for a level 2 product) depends on the quantity of interest.
 As methane is relatively well-mixed and has a lifetime on the order of 9 years (Prather et al., 2012), a maximum distance of 500 km and a maximum time interval of 24 h was selected.
 This is similar to what previous studies have used.
-For example, De Mazière et al. (2008) use 500 km and 12 h for their polar comparisons, and Wecht et al. (2012) 10 use 750 km and 24 h.
+For example, De Mazière et al. (2008) use 500 km and 12 h for their polar comparisons, and Wecht et al. (2012) use 750 km and 24 h.

 In the collocation determination, we consider each profile as a point measurement, even if the profile is not vertical.
 For TANSO-FTS, this is the location where the line of sight intersects with the surface of the Earth.
-For ACE-FTS, we use the location 15 of the 30 km tangent point.
-For PEARL-FTS, this is the location of the Ridge Lab.
+For ACE-FTS, we use the location of the 30 km tangent point.
+For PEARL-FTS, this is the location of the Ridge Laboratory.
 In the latter two cases, measurements are not actually occurring at those locations, but rather along a slant path with a large horizontal extent.
-For example, a limb sounding with a tangent altitude of 10 km has a 715 km path at altitudes between 10 and 50 km (as a simplified geometrical calculation shows), with a similar order of magnitude for 20 low PEARL-FTS solar zenith angles.
+For example, a limb sounding with a tangent altitude of 10 km has a 715 km path at altitudes between 10 and 50 km (as a simplified geometrical calculation shows), with a similar order of magnitude for high PEARL-FTS solar zenith angles.
 In Sect.
 2.5 we will discuss what this implies for the present study.

 Collocations between ACE-FTS and TANSO-FTS are limited to the quadrangle 60-90° N, 120-40° W, as to remain in roughly the same geographical area as the collocations with PEARL-FTS.
+The larger area compared to the area immediately around PEARL allows for more collocations and therefore more complete statistics.

-25 A single retrieval from one instrument may collocate with more than one retrieval from the other.
+A single retrieval from one instrument may collocate with more than one retrieval from the other.
 In Sect.
 2.6, we describe how this is taken into consideration.